valchkou/cassandra-driver-mapping/README.md

 The features provided by the plugin module includes:
   - Generate Schema
-  	* Create table from any Java Bean without annotations.
+  	* Create table from any Java Bean even without annotations.
-  	* Create table with indexes from the JPA 2.1 annotated entities.
+  	* Create tables and indexes from the JPA 2.1 annotated entities.
-  	* Alter tables and indexes if entity class has changed.
+  	* Alter tables and indexes if entities definition has changed.
   	* Drop tables and indexes.

   - Manipulate Entity
   	* Get entity from Cassandra.
   	* Save entity to Cassandra.
 	* Delete entity from Cassandra.
+	* Transform Queries built with datastax.QueryBuilder into entities

 Getting Started
 ---------------